Hand Dryers vs. Paper Towels – Hygienic Hand Drying Solutions

 - Wet your hands with clean, running water (warm or cold).
 Turn off the tap and apply soap.
 (Editor’s note: ideally, auto sensors control the tap and/or soap dispenser.)

 - Lather your hands completely.
-Don’t neglect backs of hands, wrists and under nails.
+Don’t neglect the backs of hands, wrists and under nails.

 - Scrub for at least 20 seconds.
 Duration is key; this is where many fall short.
 Don’t feel like counting?
 Hum all of “Happy Birthday” twice.